-The annual My Red Thumb Day campaign returns next month, this year aiming to highlight the dangers of using a mobile device while driving for work.
+The annual My Red Thumb Day campaign takes place today (23 April), aiming to highlight the dangers of using a mobile device while driving for work.

 My Red Thumb, which encourages drivers to paint their thumbnail red as a reminder not to use a mobile while driving, was originally developed in the US.

 The UK campaign, organised by Devon County Council’s road safety team, sets out to reach as many road users as possible through the use of social media and deploys behavioural change techniques to encourage people to change their habits.